 The Ultimate Home Comfort Checklist – properly programming your thermostats.
-This week, we’re taking another, deeper, dive into healthy airflow and proper home air circulation – but this time, were going over return air, how it’s different from supply air, and how both of these vents need to be properly cleaned for effective heating and cooling of your home.
+This week, we’re taking another, deeper, dive into healthy airflow and proper home air circulation – but this time was going over return air, how it’s different from supply air, and how both of these vents need to be properly cleaned for effective heating and cooling of your home.

-Let’s start with an overview of entire airflow process as it relates to your HVAC unit.
+Let’s start with an overview of the entire airflow process as it relates to your HVAC unit.

 The Airflow Process